-A little to the east of Verbier and on the north side of the Rhone valley; Crans-Montana is one of Switzerland’s largest Alpine resorts, with a south-facing situation at 1,500m which gives it one of the best sunshine records in the country.
-Originally two resorts that have now effectively sprawled into one, Crans and Montana do to some extent retain their separate identities; with Crans regarded as the more expensive of the two, whilst Montana is older and more modest in price.
+A little to the east of Verbier and on the north side of the Rhone valley; Crans-Montana is one of Switzerland’s largest ski resorts, with a south-facing location at 1,500m which gives it one of the best sunshine records in the country.
+With break-taking views Crans Montana is a great choice with super skiing, a gourmet dining scene and some great luxury accommodation options.

 Resort Altitude: 1,500m

 Resort Skiing: 3,000m

 Total Ski Area: 140km

 The Crans Montana ski area has 140km of pistes served by 40 lifts, from which skiers and boarders can enjoy breathtaking panoramic views stretching from Mont Blanc in the west to the Matterhorn in the east.
 Crans-Montana's skiing goes up to a height of 3,000m on the Plaine Morte glacier and the 11km run down from Plaine Morte is a long, steep red that is one of the most dramatic in the Alps.

 Most of the descents in Crans-Montana sit comfortably in the blue and red divisions, so it’s a welcoming spot for beginners and intermediates.
 Crans Montana skiing offers plenty of cruising opportunities for advanced intermediates, whilst there is some good off-piste to be had below La Tza or Chetzeron.
 Crans Montana is home to the best snow park in French-speaking Switzerland, which spans over 100,000m and will thrill everyone from beginners to professionals.